Sheffield Tramway: Horse tram era

-The Sheffield horse tramway was created under the Tramways Act 1870, with powers granted in July 1872.
+The Sheffield horse tramway was created under the Tramways Act 1870 (33 & 34 Vict. c.
+78), with powers granted by the Sheffield Tramways Act 1872 (35 & 36 Vict. c. cxliii) in July 1872.
 The first routes, to Attercliffe and Carbrook, Brightside, Heeley, Nether Edge and Owlerton opened between 1873 and 1877.
 Under the legislation at that time, local authorities were precluded from operating tramways but were empowered to construct them and lease the lines to an individual operating company.
 Tracks were constructed by contractors and leased to the Sheffield Tramways Company, which operated the services.

 Prior to the inauguration of the horse trams, horse buses had provided a limited public service, but road surfaces were poor and their carrying capacity was low.
 The new horse trams gave a smoother ride.
 The fares were too high for the average worker so the horse trams saw little patronage; services began later than when workers began their day so were of little use to most.
 Running costs were high as the operator had to keep a large number of horses and could not offer low fares.